Dimple Ajmera: Career

 In 2017, Ajmera was unanimously appointed to fill the remainder of Rep. John Autry's term in the City Council representing the 5th district.
 Later in 2017, Ajmera successfully ran for an At-Large seat on the City Council.
 She received endorsements from Harvey Gantt the first Black Mayor of Charlotte, and Hugh McColl former CEO of Bank of America.

 During her tenure on city council, Ajmera played an integral role in securing the funding and neighborhood support for the St. John's Place affordable housing development.
 She is widely known for expanding access to affordable housing, increasing local awareness on school safety, and bringing traction and economic opportunities to the 69-acre Eastland site, an area left undeveloped for years.
 Ajmera is also known for chairing the Environment Committee and helping Charlotte become a global leader in sustainability with bipartisan support.
 The adoption of the Strategic Energy Action Plan (SEAP) is the city's first ever framework to transition to a low carbon future.
 Within 24 hours of its passing, former New York City Mayor Michael Bloomberg visited Charlotte to announce a $2.5 million grant from his foundation towards Charlotte's efforts to fight climate change.
+She received the Blue Sky Award for Public Policy Work in 2019 by Clean Air Carolina, an advocacy group focused on air quality, climate change, and environmental justice in North Carolina.

 For Charlotte Mecklenburg Schools, Ajmera advocated for funding ($4.6 million) to improve safety for students including hiring more mental health workers and training staff workers for mental health care.
 In 2019, she successfully championed affordable health care for thousands of city employees.

 In 2019, Ajmera was re-elected to serve a second term on the Charlotte City Council.
 Later in 2019, Ajmera was recruited to run for North Carolina State Treasurer.
 January and February polling in the North Carolina Democratic primary placed her as the frontrunner, though with 80% of voters still undecided.
-After running a 90 day statewide campaign for NC State Treasurer, Ajmera earned 387, 616 votes but missed victory for the Democratic nomination by 1.6% of the vote in the March 3, 2020 Democratic primary.
+After running a 90-day statewide campaign for NC State Treasurer, Ajmera earned 387, 616 votes but missed victory for the Democratic nomination by 1.6% of the vote in the March 3, 2020 Democratic primary.
 Ajmera continues to serve as Charlotte City Councilwoman At Large.

 Personal life

-On July 23, 2018 she was proposed to by Dr. Vaibhav Bajaj after a City Council meeting.
+On July 23, 2018, she was proposed to by Vaibhav Bajaj after a City Council meeting.
 She married Bajaj, a dentist, in Charlotte, NC on November 4, 2018.
 She and her husband welcomed their first child, Charlotte Bajaj Ajmera, on June 26, 2021, naming her after the city they fell in love with.